-INGESTION: Though ingestion is not anticipated to be a significant route of over-exposure to this product, ingestion of large amounts can be harmful and requires immediate medical attention.
+INGESTION: Ingestion is not anticipated to be a significant route of over-exposure to this product.

-INJECTION: Though injection is not anticipated to be a significant route of over-exposure to this product.
+INJECTION: Though injection is not anticipated to be a significant route of over-exposure to this product, if it occurs, local reddening, tissue swelling, and discomfort may result.